suyZhong/suyzhong.github.io/_pages/about.md

 My research interests include software engineering and program analysis.
 Currently I'm working on testing DBMS systems and have found a log of bugs.
 For more information please see my <a href="CV">CV</a>.

+I like travelling.
+I also like to take photos of the places I have been to.
+Find some of my photos in the [travel blog](/life/travel_blog/).

 Contact: suyang@u.nus.edu